Table of Contents

 Fortunately, there are no complications of the baby blues, which resolves spontaneously without treatment.
 The care of the infant is generally not affected, and the mother and infant do well after the disorder has resolved.

-Infants of mothers who have had postpartum depression show behavioral problems and developmental delay during early childhood.
-Suicide can be a complication of postpartum depression as well.
+Infants of mothers who have had postpartum depression show behavioral problems and developmental delays during early childhood.

-Children of women with postpartum psychosis also show behavioral problems and developmental delay in early childhood because of the breakdown of the maternal child bond.
-The most significant complication of this disorder is homicide or the killing of the infant and maternal suicide.
+Children of women with postpartum psychosis also show behavioral problems and developmental delays in early childhood because of the breakdown of the maternal-child bond.
+The most significant complication of this disorder is homicide, or the killing of the infant, and maternal suicide.

 The prognosis of the baby blues is excellent although some of these women will go on to develop postpartum depression and have a greater than average risk of developing the disorder.

 Women with postpartum depression usually resolve their symptoms within 6-12 months after treatment.
-They are at a higher risk of developing major depressive disorder later in life when compared to women who do not have postpartum psychosis.
-There is also a disruption of the maternal infant bond, which can leave lasting changes in the child’s behavior and developmental progress.
+They are at a higher risk of developing a major depressive disorder later in life than women who do not have postpartum depression.
+There is also a disruption of the maternal-infant bond, which can leave lasting changes in the child’s behavior and developmental progress.

 The prognosis of postpartum psychosis is excellent, with good response to antipsychotic medication, brief hospitalization, and family-centered supportive therapy after they resolve their psychosis.
-There is a temporary disruption of the maternal infant bond, which can lead to developmental delays and behavioral problems in the infant that can last through early childhood.
-Suicide and homicide are possible, but do not happen after adequate treatment.
+There is a temporary disruption of the maternal-infant bond, which can lead to developmental delays and behavioral problems in the infant that can last through early childhood.
+Suicide and homicide are possible but can be prevented with adequate treatment.

 Prevention of Psychiatric Disorders in Pregnancy

-All of the postpartum psychiatric disorders can be prevented through the use of the Patient Health Questionnaire or PHQ-9.
-Most obstetric and family practice clinics who do obstetrical care will do a questionnaire similar or identical to the PHQ-9 in order to detect early changes in mood that can reduce the incidence of psychiatric disease and its sequelae by offering early supportive treatment for the mother, the infant and her family.
+Postpartum psychiatric disorders are treatable, especially when diagnosed early through the use of the Patient Health Questionnaire or PHQ-9.
+Most obstetric and family practice clinics providing obstetrical care will administer a questionnaire similar or identical to the PHQ-9 to detect early changes in mood.
+The questionnaire results can be used to reduce the incidence of psychiatric disease and its sequelae by offering early supportive treatment for the mother, the infant, and her family.

-The prognosis of postpartum disorders is good if treated properly.
-75–86% remained symptom-free after a single episode.
+The prognoses of postpartum disorders are good if appropriately treated; 75–86% of patients remain symptom-free after a single episode.
 The relapse rate in subsequent pregnancies can be as 25–40%.